What's happening at Theatretech?

 Cambridge School of Bucharest

 Theatretech are the specialist theatre consultants to the School, working with concept architects YTAA from Beirut and K-Box, the local architect’s of record.
-The concept design stage has been achieved, and we are currently mid-way through the design development with the intention of going to tender late October 2020 and start on site in Spring 2021.
+The concept design stage has been achieved, and we are currently mid-way through the design development with the intention of going to tender late Spring 2021 and start on site in the summer of 2021.

 We are responsible for a 350 seat theatre and a pair of Drama Studios, Recording Studio and Music Room in one of the two buildings that comprise the new School buildings, on a campus site to the north of Bucharest.